 Commencing on November 18, 2020, the Company entered into an agreement to pay the Sponsor up to \$10,000 per month for office space, utilities, secretarial and administrative support services.
 Upon completion of the Business Combination or a proposed alternative business combination or its liquidation, the Company will cease paying these monthly fees.
-For each of the three months ended March 31, 2022 and 2021, the Company incurred and paid \$30,000 in fees for these services.
+For each of the three and six months ended June 30, 2022, the Company incurred \$30,000 and \$60,000 in fees for these services, respectively, of which \$30,000 is accrued on the Company's condensed consolidated balance sheet.
+For each of the three and six months ended June 30, 2021, the Company incurred and paid \$30,000 and \$60,000 in fees for these services, respectively.